National Hunt Chase Challenge Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 1. Stattler (7:37.80) in 2022

 Looking at the future form, is the winner worth following next time out?
 From the past 20 if you had followed the winner of the National Hunt Chase Challenge Cup next time out then you would have backed a total of 2 winners.
-Backing all 20 runners who have been out since to win at SP next time out, would have returned an LSP of -3.00.
-Before placing your bet on the 2025 National Hunt Chase Challenge Cup see which other runners today are being backed on the racing predictions page.
+Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -2.00.
+Whilst we wait for the 2026 National Hunt Chase Challenge Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2018 renewal when Rathvinden from W P Mullins under the guidance of Mr P W Mullins, won in a time of 8:50.30, whilst at the other end of the spectrum, Stattler, trained by W P Mullins and ridden by Mr P W Mullins set the quickest time of 7:37.80 in the 2022 renewal.